 3. Again, you are not trying to hit the cover off the ball – the ball gets in the way of your smooth swing.
 A golf club is not a heavy object, it is relatively light.
 Learn to swing the club using a firm grip.

 Some Tension Free Golf Swing Tips

-1. Take a chill pill! – If you have a teenage son/daughter you might be sick of hearing this, but on the course you should be repeating it to yourself constantly.
+1. Relax, obvious but not always easy – If you have a teenage son/daughter you might be sick of hearing this, but on the course you should be repeating it to yourself constantly.
 Tension in the mind often relates to tension in the body.
 Relax your mind and you’ll swing more effortlessly as a result.

 2. Drop the ego – Us men are a macho breed, we feel the need to hit at the ball, with more distance being an extra level on our ego meter.
 When you step on to the course/driving range, leave that ego in the car.
 Instead think about the feel of the swing instead.
 If you concentrate too much on distance, you’ll forget about the feel of the swing.

 3. Build your core! – This is perhaps the most effective area of your body to exercise to play your best golf.
 Greg Norman once said: “Many golfers tend to think building the upper body is the way to go, but it’s not!
 You should do the opposite.
 Build up the base and your core, and let the upper body be flexible and loose.”
 Some great core exercises are available in Core Performance (available from Amazon).
 A lot of pro’s swear by the exercises in this book as core work is a part of their day to day regimes.
 Also, take a look at my previous article on my top strengthening exercises for golf, and also Lynda Lippin’s article on pilates for golf!